FedRAMP/docs/markdown/FRMR.UCM.using-cryptographic-modules.md

 - **FedRAMP 20x**:
   - This release is effective **2025-11-01** for **20x**.
   - This policy applies to all FedRAMP 20x authorizations.
+  - Phase One Pilot participants have one year from authorization to fully implement this standard but must demonstrate continuous quarterly progress.
+  - Phase Two Pilot participants must demonstrate significant progress towards implementing this standard prior to submission for authorization review.

 - **FedRAMP Rev5**:
   - This version does not apply to Rev5; the full Rev5 requirements related to this policy are documented in FedRAMP&#x27;s Policy for Cryptographic Module Selection and Use.